WxxShirley/LLMNodeBed/LLMPredictor/README.md

 python3 -u main.py --neighbor_template=HO --dataset=cora --re_split=0  --num_epochs=12 --llm=Mistral-7B --patience=4
 ```
-For additional hyperparameter settings for each dataset, please refer to `reproduce.sh`, which contains configurations using Mistral-7B as the backbone.
+For additional hyperparameter settings for each dataset, please refer to `run.sh`, which contains configurations using Mistral-7B or Qwen-3B as the backbone.
 Configurations for other LLMs will be provided soon.

 You can change the GPU configurations in `LLaGA/llaga_model.py` based on your own devices:
 ```python